-With the right protocols and procedures, you'll have no trouble keeping things running safe and sound in the kitchen.
+With the right protocols and procedures in place, you'll have no trouble keeping things running safe and sound in the kitchen.

-Ask your Marketing Associate about Sysco's complete line of Keystone Cleaning Products, designed to make taking care of your kitchen a little easier.
+Ask your Marketing Associate about Sysco's complete line of Keystone Cleaning Products, designed to make managing your kitchen assets a lot easier.